forestgrape/coronavirus/index.md

 That in swab tests there are viruses in the nose and the mouth can be attributed to breathing them out.
 [Kleinstreuer et al](#kleinstreuer) have shown that upon exhale particles are deposited in the nose.
 An active infection in the upper respiratory tract would likely yield viral loads in the lymph nodes too [to be confirmed, citation needed].

-## Vertebrate Immune Protection with a Focus on Coronaviruses
+## Immune Protection with a Focus on Coronaviruses
 Some topics and findings of the vertebrate immune protection relevant for other parts of [this site](#home) are described.

 ## cross immune protection